ddemidov/amgcl/docs/poisson3DbMPI.rst

 (MPI), or the distributed memory approach.
 We already know that using the smoothed aggregation AMG with the simple SPAI(0) smoother is working well, so we may start writing the code immediately.
-The following is the complete MPI-based implementation of the solver.
+The following is the complete MPI-based implementation of the solver (`tutorial/1.poisson3Db/poisson3Db_mpi.cpp`_).
 We discuss it in more details below.

+.. _tutorial/1.poisson3Db/poisson3Db_mpi.cpp: https://github.com/ddemidov/amgcl/blob/master/tutorial/1.poisson3Db/poisson3Db_mpi.cpp

 .. literalinclude:: ../tutorial/1.poisson3Db/poisson3Db_mpi.cpp
    :caption: The MPI solution of the poisson3Db problem